Bioinformatics-courses/HTS_2024_denovo_genome_assembly-/README.md

 # HTS_2024_Denovo_genome_assembly-

 ## Introduction
-This project demonstrates the de novo genome assembly of the WGS of [*Lactiplantibacillus plantarum*](https://en.wikipedia.org/wiki/Lactiplantibacillus_plantarum) (formerly *Lactobacillus plantarum*) strain JM015 as part of a course requirement.
+This project demonstrates the de novo genome assembly of the WGS of [*Lactiplantibacillus plantarum*](https://en.wikipedia.org/wiki/Lactiplantibacillus_plantarum) (formerly *Lactobacillus plantarum*) strain JM015 as part of the course requirement.

 De novo genome assembly is the process of constructing a genome sequence from scratch, without the use of a reference genome.
 This technique is crucial for studying organisms with unknown or highly variable genomes.
 The goal of this project is to assemble the aforementioned genome using various bioinformatics tools and evaluate the quality of the assembly.
 For this case, we are demonstrating a hybrid assembly approach using short Illumina reads and long PacBio SMRT reads.
 This approach combines the strengths of short-read sequencing, which offers high accuracy, with long-read sequencing, which provides longer contiguous sequences.
 These sequences are long enough to span most repeated regions of the genome and help reduce the gaps during assembly.